randyp/randyp.github.io/content/the-email-unsent/body.md

 Then lightning.

-This was personal.
+This was personal and I shouldn't deny it.
-That was the whole point.
+That was the point.
-I am a person and their actions deeply me.
+I am a person and their actions offended me.
 I shouldn't stifle my emotions.
-I should understand why I feel this way.
+I should understand why I felt this way.
 Why was I offended?

-So clear were the answers, I was flooded with understanding.
+The answers were clear, I was flooded with understanding.
-I was offended because I had been in the candidate's exact position and acted differently.
+I was offended because I had been in the candidate's situation and acted differently.
 Maybe a harder position!
-At the end of my first software job I was tasked with extreme overtime but I managed to interview and behave professionally.
+At the end of my first software job I was tasked with extreme overtime, but I managed to interview and behave professionally.
 That was why I was angry.
-I felt I had been slighted because the standards applied to me were higher than the standards applied to the candidate.
+I felt slighted because the standards applied to me were higher than the standards applied to the candidate.
 If I had acted that way in my interviews I wouldn't have been hired.

-With insight and renewed energy I spent another hour on a new version of the email.
+With insight and renewed energy I spent another hour redrafting the email.
-The new version used my personal anecdote to justify passing on the candidate.
+The new version used my personal anecdote to justify rejecting the candidate.
 I was inspired by a passage from the novel [DeathWing](https://www.goodreads.com/book/show/2596527-deathwing), in which a squad of space marines must argue a difficult decision of loyalty.
 Instead of strong words, they use *the old ways* and argue by accounting a relevant experience.